ckeditor/ckeditor5/docs/getting-started/integrations-cdn/react-default-cdn.md

 </script>
 ```

-#### Known issues
+## Known issues

-While typings for the base editor should be available out of the box, some bundlers tend to not install `ckeditor5` package which provides typings for the editor.
-If you encounter any issues with the typings, you can install the `ckeditor5` package manually:
+While type definitions for the base editor should be available out of the box, some bundlers do not install the `ckeditor5` package, which provides typing for the editor.
+If you encounter any issues with the type definitions, you can install the `ckeditor5` package manually:

 ```bash
 npm install --save-dev ckeditor5